dinochecker

 Hypsibema missouriensis

-First discovered in lumps of clay by L. Chronister in 1942, a total of fourteen huge vertebrae eventually found their way to the Smithsonian via "Dinosaur Dan" with a $50 sweetener that the Chronisters used to secure the services of a cow.
+Discovered in lumps of clay by Lulu Chronister and her family while digging a well in 1942 near Glen Allen, a total of thirteen huge vertebrae eventually found their way to the Smithsonian via "Dinosaur Dan" and a $50 sweetener that the Chronisters used to secure the services of a cow.

 Etymology

-Described by Edward Drinker Cope in 1869, Hypsibema is derived from the Greek "hypsi" (high) and "bema" (platform or step), a reference to its odd shaped metatarsals which Cope assumed made it walk "more directly on its toes".
+Described by Edward Drinker Cope in 1869, Hypsibema is derived from the Greek "hypsi" (high) and "bema" (step), a reference to its odd-shaped metatarsal which Cope assumed made it walk "more directly on its toes".

 The species epithet, crassicauda, means "thick tail" in Latin.